-It depends.
-(I know, such an annoying answer, right?)
-You see, from ten years of wedding photography, I know that high resolution files are super valuable (sharing on social media, making gift prints for your friends and family) AND super under-utilized, destined for a lonely life in cloud storage and never to be heard from again.
+Yes.
+But you have to promise to not let those digital files live sad, lonely lives in cloud storage never to be heard from again.
+You see, from ten years of wedding photography, I know that high resolution files are super valuable (sharing on social media, making gift prints for your friends and family) AND super under-utilized.
 This causes me great sadness.
 I want these photos to be enjoyed in person, not viewed on a screen.
-So here is what I do: I encourage couples to purchase beautiful custom made wedding albums to showcase their favorite beautiful photos, and INCLUDED in that purchase are the high resolution digital files.
-See what I did there?
-Now you’ll have an heirloom keepsake piece that you can share with your children’s children AND you’ll have the digital files so your mom can print a 4×6 for the frame on her dresser.
+So, while you will receive the high resolution digital files for your personal use, reproduction, and distribution to friends and family, I encourage couples to purchase beautiful custom made wedding albums to showcase their favorite beautiful photos.
+Then you’ll have an heirloom keepsake piece that you can share with your children’s children AND you’ll have the digital files so your mom can print a 4×6 for the frame on her dresser.
 It’s a win-win.
-If you don’t want a custom-designed wedding album, that is okay, too – we can still work together! – because digital files are always available for purchase á la carte.
+If you don’t want a custom-designed wedding album, that is okay, too – we can still work together! – because digital files are always included in wedding packages.

 Do you ever work with other photographers?

 Yes, about 50% of the time.
 I am experienced with covering even complicated weddings all by myself, and I love being able to offer more than one perspective on your wedding.
-However, having a second photographer is an additional investment and is not a requirement for getting wedding photos that you love.
+Having a second photographer can be an excellent investment, but is not a requirement for getting wedding photos that you love.